jdefrance7/SeniorDesignProject/README.md

 Please read through the sub-folders of this project to understand the intended implementation of its various components.

+#### AST-CAN485

+Uses the AST-CAN485 development board and Adafruit BNO055 sensors to obtain and broadcast orientation data via CAN to a PX4 flight controller.

+#### PX4

+Custom PX4 Firmware stack to read the incomming orientation data and publish it to an internal messaging system.

 ## Acknowledgements

 We would like to thank Professor Nikolaos Papanikolopoulos, Travis Hanson, and all of the team members in the Solar UAV Lab at the University of Minnesota - Twin Cities for allowing us to work on this amazing project with them.